Introduction to PostgreSQL Full Text Search

 Illustrate the end result of the above declaration by using the use of the following snapshot

-The result of the above statement is false because the meaning of cated word is different; it does not belong to the same cluster
+The result of the above statement is false because the meaning of the cated Word is different; it does not belong to the same cluster

 - Operators and Uses

-tsquery provide a different operator to the user to make a fixable search on the document, and it reduces the time and complexity of the user.
+tsquery provides a different operator to the user to make a fixable search on the document, reducing the user’s time and complexity.
 PostgreSQL provides the following operator

 - AND Operator (&)

-By using this operator, we can return two different words from the document.
+Using this operator, we can return two words from the document.

 Example